 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student is required to submit a thread of at least 300 words in response to the prompt.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to submit a thread of at least 300 words and 4 scholarly citations in response to the prompt.
 The student will also submit a substantive reply to two other students’ discussion threads.
+Each reply must be at least 200 words an incorporate at least 2 scholarly citations.

 Research Assignments (4)